peiyun-stats/WikiAnagram/README.md

 - It will save the results in 'output.csv' in your local directory.
 If you want to specify a name for the output, just add the name after the links.
 For example: *$python homework.py "https://en.wikipedia.org/wiki/Bidhya_Devi_Bhandari||https://en.wikipedia.org/wiki/Anne_Hathaway_(Shakespeare%27s_wife)" output2.csv*

-Please note that, multiple links must be ‘||’ separated.
+Please note that, multiple links must be ‘||’ separated, and don't forget the quote before and after links.

 Please contact peiyun.stats@gmail.com for details